2016 Parti Québécois leadership election: Alexandre Cloutier

 Policies: Does not intend to call a sovereignty referendum until a PQ government's second term, if there is a 'groundswell' of support.
 Says education is a priority and also supports measures to keep corporate head offices from leaving Quebec.
 Also supports protecting the French language and entrenching secularism in Quebec's constitution.

+During the election, Cloutier was criticized by Jean-François Lisée for wishing Muslims a happy Eid in a social media post, and Lisée attempted to link Cloutier to controversial imam Adil Charkaoui.